-This project shows how to build a rope tree swing in the backyard for the kids including details for tying the specialized knots.
+This project shows how to build a rope tree swing with details for selecting the proper type of rope, tying the specialized knots required for safety and to prevent damage to the tree limb.

 How to Build a Rope Tree Swing

-Here’s the finished swing hanging from a high branch on the oak tree.
-My daughter really enjoys it, however I made it large and strong enough to seat two adults.
+Here’s the finished swing hanging from a high branch on the oak tree:

 Rope Tree Swing Materials: